Share

 GAIA's possible motives for launching any such mission are obviously beyond realistic comprehension, but it has been assumed by some that it would allow Her to establish a way of preserving the continuation of Earth's biosphere should She fail to protect the original incarnation.
 The Reach of GAIA has also been linked by several researchers to the theory that the Great Expulsion was actually motivated by a desire to ensure the survival of humanity and Earth-derived life by way of forcefully dispersing it from the crowded and vulnerable Solar System.
 While the huge expanse of the current Terragen Sphere is massively more secure than a single planetary system and a handful of colonies a relatively short distance away, many philosophers have still taken great joy in warning against hubris by imagining the many ways it could be destroyed.
 Thus, one or more separate colonies far beyond the main concentration of civilisation would presumably ensure its survival even further.

 Ideas about possible destinations are hugely varied and totally speculative, with no evidence whatsoever pointing to any particular direction or region.
-The most popular ideas that have emerged include the regions on the opposite side of the Galaxy that are believed to have a stellar makeup similar to the Orion arm, although many of these regions are known to contain High Energy Emitting Civilisations (HEEC's) and sending a relatively small and underequipped colony mission into these areas would be extremely risky.
+The most popular ideas that have emerged include the regions on the opposite side of the Galaxy that are believed to have a stellar makeup similar to the Orion arm, although some of these locations are known to be inhabited by Medium Energy Emission Civilisations, and sending a relatively small and underequipped colony mission into these areas could be risky or dispruptive.
 It has been suggested that sending colonies out of the Galaxy altogether might be more likely, possibly to the Magellanic Clouds or beyond to other galaxies, but skeptics have countered that a mission through the vast nothingness of intergalactic space would be even more difficult than sending one to the opposite side of our Galaxy.

 There have been also been suggestions that several mysteriously primitive civilisations found on isolated planets at the edge of explored space could be the "Lost Children", but nothing has been found that conclusively links them to GAIA over any of the other transapient entities that have been known to establish these odd cultures for their own unknown reasons.
 Similarly, while unidentified colony ships have been found on occasion, none seem to have originated during the Great Expulsion period.